LedgerHQ/ledger-dotnet-api/README.md

 ## How to use ?

-Reference the [nuget package](https://www.nuget.org/packages/LedgerWallet/) in your project.
+1. Reference the [nuget package](https://www.nuget.org/packages/LedgerWallet/) in your project.
+2. Plug your ledger
+3. Open Bitcoin app

 Then you can easily sign: